esbullington/simple-dune-reasonml/README.md

 ### Dune

-See `Makefile` in root for sample commands.
+See `Makefile` in project root for sample commands.
 This project uses an opam installed `ocaml-csv` package, which is then referenced in the `dune` file in root (`ocaml-csv` is just used to demonstrate how to integrate an opam-installed package).
 You can also create as many of your own libraries in subdirectories as you want, and reference them in the same way as opam-installed packages are referenced in the `dune` config file.

 Some docs on dune: